truvami/docs/docs/getting-started/03-tag-xl.md

 <!--
 #### 1. Scan device keys
-Retrieve and copy the LoRaWAN® device EUI, LoRaWAN Join EUI and AppKey code attributes from your tracker by scanning the QR code on the bottom of your truvami Tag XL.
+Retrieve and copy the LoRaWAN® device EUI, LoRaWAN Join EUI and AppKey code attributes from your tracker by scanning the QR code on the bottom of your Truvami tag XL.

 <img src="/img/getting-started-imgs/tagXL_rueckseite.webp" height="500vh"/>